 10 AM – 12 PM

 These hikes are on the unpaved trails on the Highlands Center’s 80-acre campus.
-These trails are rocky and have short, but occasionally steep, inclines.
+Our trails are rocky and have short, but occasionally steep, inclines.
 Trained naturalists guide these hikes.
-Make sure to bring water, wear appropriate hiking shoes, dress in protective layers, and apply sunscreen.
+Make sure to bring water, and wear appropriate hiking shoes.
+Hats and gloves are always recommended!

 Learn about the diverse and impressive rock formations at the Highlands Center.

-At 11, there will be a BONUS WALK on Rainwater Harvesting.
+At 1 PM, there will be a BONUS on Rainwater Harvesting.

 Saturday Discovery Stations